emiyl/dsi.cfw.guide-archive/guide/installing-hiyacfw.md

 26. Open the new `Modified Files` folder
 27. Copy `bootloader.nds` to the `hiya` folder on your <2GB SD card
 28. Copy 00000002.app to **title > 00030017 > 484e41XX > content** folder on your <2GB SD card
+  - XX denotes your region: 45 for USA, 50 for EUR, 4A for JAP, 55 for AUS
-29. Unplug your <2GB SD card, and insert it in your DSi
+1. Unplug your <2GB SD card, and insert it in your DSi
-30. Power on your console
+2. Power on your console
   - HiyaCFW's splash screen should appear

 Your system should now boot from the SD card instead of the internal NAND.